 We’ve just given you a glimpse of the type of apps that are out there for your dental care needs.
 What has been your experience with dental apps?
 Share your stories below.

-Natasha is 1Dental’s managing editor and copywriter, focusing content on dental and health news, advice and tips.
+Natasha is 1Dental’s managing editor and copywriter, focusing content on dental and health news, advice and tips straight from the experts.
 She graduated from the University of Oklahoma with a bachelor’s degree in Journalism and Mass Communication and has since been a book editor and now copywriter and managing editor on dental and health.
-You can find her on Google+ and on all of 1Dental’s social networks.
+You can find her on Twitter and all of 1Dental’s social networks.
 View all posts by Natasha Gayle→